Sanne Thijssen on her time as a Youth Ambassador

 I strongly believe that these recommendations can accelerate the ongoing progress on youth and SRHR issues I have seen.
 That being said, I would like to take this moment to thank all the wonderful youth-led organizations, international organizations, governments and others, that I have had the pleasure of working with during the past year.
 It has been an honour to link up and get inspired by all, whether it be during my daily visits to the ministry, at the CPD and HLPF in New York, or during one of my visits to partner countries.
 Thank you.

 Written by Sanne Thijssen

 Sanne Thijssen was the Youth Ambassador for Sexual and Reproductive Health and Rights for 2016-2017.
-You can read more about her work as an ambassador.
+Download the report on her impact.
 Today we will welcome the new Youth Ambassador, Melodi Tamarzians!
 Keep up with her on her Facebook page.